theme-suka/docs/source/en/index.md

 description: Hello, welcome to「Suka」!
 ---

-Hexo is a static site generator which based on [Node.js](https://nodejs.org).
+Hexo is a static site generator which is based on [Node.js](https://nodejs.org).
 You can learn how to install Hexo and generate your own website or blog at [Hexo's Official Documents](https://hexo.io/docs).

-> In this documents, we suppose you have already sucessfully installed hexo and used `hexo init` to bring up an site.
+> In this documentation, we suppose you have already successfully installed hexo and finished `hexo init` to set up a site.

-There are two config file in Hexo Project, one in the root directory of your Hexo Project and another in the theme directory.
-For convenience of description, in the following description, the former is referred to as the `site config` and the latter as the `theme config`.
+There are two configuration file in Hexo Project, one in the root directory of your Hexo Project and the other in the theme directory.
+For the convenience of description, the former is referred to as `site config` and the latter as `theme config`.

-Before using "Suka" theme, please read [Hexo's Official Documents](https://hexo.io/docs) carefully and configure the basic config, such as title, subtitle, description, author, timezone, language else.
+Before using "Suka" theme, please read [Hexo's Official Documents](https://hexo.io/docs) carefully and configure the basic configuration, such as title, subtitle, description, author, timezone, language etc.

-# Download "Suka"
+# Download desired versions

 [Download latest Release](https://github.com/SukkaW/hexo-theme-suka/releases/latest)